Your Guide to Eco-Friendly Living

 Repairing or fixing something is more environmentally friendly than simply throwing it away, although the latter may seem easier and cheaper sometimes.
 The internet gives you access to the tools and information you need to fix practically anything, and if you still can’t fix it then why not try and turn it into something else?

 Step 13: Use eco-friendly cleaning products

 A lot of cleaning products have a lot of harmful chemicals in them that aren’t environmentally friendly to create or dispose of.
 In fact, repeated exposure to these cleaning products can affect your health as well as the environment.
 Green cleaning products use more natural and organic methods of cleaning which are far less harmful.
-Here are some great tips on our partners at the National Trust:
+Here are some great time-honoured tips from the National Trust.

 If you can make the journey by foot, bike or public transport, then do it.
 Driving, unless you’re in an electric vehicle, isn’t very eco-friendly and can really add to your carbon footprint.
 When you do have to drive, make sure that you get the most out of your vehicle by keeping the speed down, ensuring tyres are properly inflated and that the engine is running smoothly.

 Honestly, you’d be surprised by how much more energy efficient microwaves are compared to conventional ovens.
 While you’re already surprised, you may as well continue to be shocked with some of the awesome things you can cook in a microwave (hint: it’s not just ready meals).

 Or if you are regularly cooking small batches, you could join the air fryer hype.